1 Jul 2026

 Paying super with wages

-Payday super will require employers to pay superannuation at the same time as wages, rather than quarterly.
+Payday super will require employers to pay their staff superannuation at the same time as wages, rather than quarterly.
 This means more frequent payments and tighter timeframes for small businesses.

 What to do